-Nina originally joined the team as an intern at our Right Side Up program in 2017, and joined the Clinical Assessment Team shortly thereafter.
+Nina originally joined the team as an intern at our Right Side Up program and joined the Clinical Assessment Team shortly thereafter.
 She earned her Masters in Counseling from Indiana Wesleyan University and she is a Licensed Associate Professional Counselor.
 Nina believes displaying empathy and true understand towards clients helps to build a strong rapport with them.
 She is person-centered and solution focused in her therapeutic approach.

 Shaleigh McBride, MS, NCC

 Shaleigh earned her undergraduate degree in Psychology from West Virginia University, and her master's in Clinical Mental Health Counseling from East Carolina University.
 She is also a Nationally Certified Counselor.
 Shaleigh started conducting clinical research in 2013 and began internships in 2016 at the Center for Family Violence Prevention and Integrated Family Services.
 She loves having the opportunity to work with families throughout the treatment process and help them understand the disease of addiction as well as connecting them with long-term treatment for their loved one.

 Liz McVicker joins the MARR team with 15 years of experience in management and strategic planning.
 Most recently, Liz worked in business development at a local treatment program and has developed many strong relationships in the mental health and recovery industry.
 Liz started her own journey to recovery in 2007.
 She is passionate about seeing others find the help they need.
 Her energy, positivity, professionalism make her a valuable member of the MARR family.